-Total State and Local Business Taxes: State-by-State Estimates for Fiscal Year 2010, Council on State Taxation, July 2011
+Total State and Local Business Taxes, Council on State Taxation, July 2013

-Structurally Unbalanced: Cyclical and Structural Deficits in Arizona, Morrison Institute for Public Policy, January 2011
+Structurally Unbalanced: Cyclical and Structural Deficits in Arizona, Arizona State University, Morrison Institute for Public Policy, January 2011

-Improving the Fiscal System of Arizona State Government, ASU L. William Seidman Research Institute, prepared for the Arizona School Boards Association, May 2010
+Improving the Fiscal System of Arizona State Government, Arizona State University, L. William Seidman Research Institute, prepared for the Arizona School Boards Association, May 2010

-Arizona's Budget Crisis: How Did We Get Here and Where Are We Going?, Knowledge@W. P. Carey, April 23, 2010
+Arizona's Budget Crisis: How Did We Get Here and Where Are We Going?, KnowWPC, April 23, 2010

-Arizona Town Hall Calls for Bold Action to Solve the State's Fiscal Crisis, Knowledge@W. P. Carey, November 10, 2009
+Arizona Town Hall Calls for Bold Action to Solve the State's Fiscal Crisis, KnowWPC, November 10, 2009

-Riding the Fiscal Roller Coaster: Government Revenue in Arizona (PDF), Arizona Town Hall, September 2009
+Riding the Fiscal Roller Coaster: Government Revenue in Arizona, 95th Arizona Town Hall, September 2009

-A Fiscal Tool Box (PDF), Arizona Citizens Finance Review Commission, 2003
+A Fiscal Tool Box, Arizona Citizens Finance Review Commission, 2003